GCFGlobal.org: History

 GCFLearnFree.org was created in July 2000 by Goodwill Community Foundation Inc president Dennis McLain as an online training program with both English and Spanish language lessons.
 The program was funded through revenue generated from the value of donated items to Goodwill Community Foundation (GCF).

 Self-paced tutorials

 The GCFGlobal.org programs are designed around self-paced instruction.
 The website offers dozens of free, self-paced tutorials in technology, Microsoft Office, work and career, reading, math, and everyday life.

-All tutorials can be accessed with no registration required, but users can also create a free edu.GCFGlobal.org account to track their learning history and create transcripts of completed tutorials.
+All tutorials can be accessed with no registration required, but users can also create a free GCFGlobal.org account to track their learning history and create transcripts of completed tutorials.
 Tutorials use video, sound, art, storytelling, and text.

-GCFLearnFree.org's self-paced tutorials are part of the free resources available at DigitalLiteracy.gov, an Obama administration initiative focused on digital literacy. edu.GCFGlobal.org is also an Everyoneon.org partner.
+GCFGlobal.org's self-paced tutorials are part of the free resources available at DigitalLiteracy.gov, an Obama administration initiative focused on digital literacy.
+GCFGlobal.org is also an Everyoneon.org partner.

-Organizations that use edu.GCFGlobal.org include K-12 schools, colleges, homeschool groups, nonprofit organizations, libraries, businesses, and career centers.
+Organizations that use GCFGlobal.org include K-12 schools, colleges, homeschool groups, nonprofit organizations, libraries, businesses, and career centers.